-A widely circulated rumor spread over the Internet alleges that tampons are contaminated with asbestos and dioxin, and that the rayon in some tampons causes toxic shock syndrome.
-In response to the email rumor, the Food and Drug Administration (FDA), which regulates the safety and effectiveness of medical devices, issued a statement on its website that the available scientific evidence does not support the rumors and provided information about tampon safety.
+A widely circulated rumor on the Internet alleges that tampons are contaminated with asbestos and dioxin, and that the rayon in some tampons causes toxic shock syndrome.
+What are the facts?

-In 1994, the Environmental Protection Agency (EPA) issued a report that stated that dioxins are known to cause cancer in animals, and probably cause cancer in people.
+In 1994, the Environmental Protection Agency (EPA) issued a report stating that dioxins are known to cause cancer in animals, and probably cause cancer in people.
 The EPA also has determined that people exposed to high levels of dioxins may be at risk for a damaged immune system, increased risk of pelvic inflammatory disease (PID), and reduced fertility.
-Recent research on monkeys has linked dioxin exposure with increased risks for developing endometriosis, a painful disease in which uterine tissue is found outside the uterus, frequently leading to infertility.
-One study found that 80 percent of the monkeys exposed to dioxin developed endometriosis, and that higher levels of exposure caused the development of more severe forms of the disease.
-Two of the monkeys in the study died of endometriosis.
+One study found that 80% of monkeys exposed to dioxin developed endometriosis, a painful disease in which uterine tissue is found outside the uterus, frequently leading to infertility.

 Toxic Shock Syndrome (TSS)

-TSS, a rare but potentially fatal disease caused by a bacterial toxin, has also been associated with tampon use.
+Toxic Shock Syndrome is a rare but potentially fatal disease caused by a bacterial toxin, has also been associated with tampon use.
 Although the exact connection remains unclear, use of high-absorbency tampons produced with rayon and leaving tampons in for an extended period of time seem to increase the risk of TSS.
 The disease, which was first described among teenage girls in 1978, primarily strikes tampon users under the age of 30.
-The TSS epidemic reached a peak in 1980 with a total of 813 cases, including 38 deaths, reported to the Centers for Disease Control and Prevention (CDC).
+The TSS epidemic reached a peak in 1980 with a total of 814 cases, including 38 deaths, reported to the Centers for Disease Control and Prevention (CDC).
+After publicity about TSS caused by tampons in 1980, the most absorbent tampons were taken off the market, and women and teenagers were warned about potential risks.
+The CDC noted that the number of menstrual-related TSS cases decreased significantly between 1980 and 1990, while the number of TSS from other causes has remained he same.

-According the to the FDA, the number of menstrual-related TSS cases has decreased significantly in recent years; there were only six confirmed cases in 1997 and three in 1998.
 Rana Hajjeh, M.D., a medical epidemiologist with CDC’s division of bacterial and mycotic diseases, attributes the drop in TSS cases to the advances in the way FDA regulates tampon materials and absorbency.
 In 1982, the FDA required that all tampon labels advise women to use the lowest absorbency needed to control their flow and include TSS warning signs.
-The agency also standardized absorbency labeling in 1990 so that absorbency terms (e.g. regular, super, etc.) are consistent across brands.
+The agency also standardized absorbency labeling in 1990 so that absorbency terms (e.g. regular, super, etc.) are consistent across brands.3 Another possible reason for this reported decrease is because tampon manufacturers have removed three of the four synthetic ingredients (polyester, carboxymethylcellulose, and polyacrylate rayon), which were associated with the increase production of TSS toxin, and were previously used in tampons to enhance absorbency.
+However, highly absorbent viscose rayon, the fourth synthetic ingredient, is still used.

-The asbestos allegation contained in the Internet rumor has never been confirmed; however, there seems to be a general consensus among health experts and scientists that the allegations are unfounded.
+The asbestos alleged in the Internet rumor has never been confirmed.
 The email message claims that manufacturers add asbestos to tampons to promote excessive bleeding in order to sell more of their product.
-The FDA says it reviews the industry-supplied data on the design and materials of all tampons before they are marketed in the U.S., and that asbestos is not an ingredient in any tampon brand.
+The FDA says they review all industry-supplied data on the design and materials of all tampons before they are marketed in the U.S., and that asbestos is not an ingredient in any tampon brand.
 Moreover, because tampon manufacturers are subject to FDA inspection, the agency assures women that “these inspections would likely identify any procedures that would expose tampon products to asbestos.”
-Although the FDA states that it has no evidence of asbestos in tampons, the reliability of this claim is uncertain because the agency has historically relied on data provided by manufacturers in determining product safety.

 Legislation in Congress